cosmic-utils/cosmic-utils.github.io/src/index.md

 # COSMIC Utils

-An unofficial organization containing third party apps and applets for the COSMIC™ Desktop made by System 76.
+Community driven applications and extensions written to extend the power of the COSMIC™ Desktop made by System 76.